DanielMadden/BCW_BurgersAPI/readme.md

     res.send(burgersService.create(acceptedData))
 }
 ```
-Otherwise, I'm going to tell the client what went wrong:
+Otherwise, I'm not going to accept the data and I'm going to tell the client what went wrong:
 ```javascript
 let missesObj = {
         "message": "You either didn't pass a required key or passed it with improper data.
 The following properties show the required keys and their required form of data."